Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

     :width: 600px
 |

-After determining the best feature set (HOG features) and the optimal image size (241×241 pixels), we proceed as follows.
+After determining the best feature set (HOG features) and the optimal image size (241×241 pixels), we proceed with training and saving the the optimal iForest model and classifying the initial candidates to flag any outliers present.

-We load the previously saved binary files `xgb_output_images_bw.npy` and `xgb_output_images_R.npy`, which contain all candidate objects (approximately 53,000).
+For this we load the previously saved binary files `xgb_output_images_bw.npy` and `xgb_output_images_R.npy`, which contain the imaging data for all initial candidate objects (approximately 53,000).
+After classifying these, we save the anomaly detection scores alongside several Bw-based morphological features from the image segmentation routine conducted earlier.
+These include the area of the segmentation patch as well as the first eigenvalue of the covariance matrix.

 .. code-block:: python